-The thought of sedation dentistry comes to mind for many people in Northern Virginia when they find themselves in need of a dental procedure.
+The thought of sedation dentistry comes to mind for many people in Northern Virginia and Maryland when they find themselves in need of a dental procedure.
 After all, sedation dentistry helps take the edge off during appointments and prevents pain during procedures.
 However, at Virginia Oral, Facial & Implant Surgery, Dr. Gocke does things differently.
 Instead of using traditional sedation dentistry methods, he provides his patients with full-range oral surgery anesthesia options to suit their specific needs and make their experience pain-free.
 If you are unaware of the anesthetic options available for dental procedures, keep reading as we explain a little more about what Virginia Oral, Facial & Implant Surgery has to offer.

 Types of Oral Surgery Anesthesia

 Before the day of your procedure, Dr. Gocke will carefully decide on the type of oral surgery anesthesia he will use based on your specific needs and medical history.
 Though they differ from one another, every type of anesthesia option aids in providing Northern Virginia patients with a pain-free experience during their dental procedure.

 Local anesthesia is a medication that is injected into the treatment area, which then becomes numb.
 This type of anesthesia allows Dr. Gocke’s patients to remain awake during their procedure.
 Local anesthesia eliminates pain, but some patients may experience a sense of pressure as Dr. Gocke performs the procedure.

 Nitrous oxide is a form of sedation density that is used by Dr. Gocke.
 It is administered through a facial mask and allows patients to feel relaxed during their procedure.
 The biggest benefit of nitrous oxide is that its effects last only as long as the mask is worn.